 Now, if instead of going for -1 and +1, you went for -3 and +3, then you have the possibility of stacking your images together.
 This is called high dynamic range (HDR).

-When it comes to post-processing your images, there are a number of things you can do to take the light out of your image.
-The exposure slider adjusts the overall brightness of your image.
+When it comes to post-processing your images, there are several things you can do to fix overexposure.
+The Exposure slider adjusts the overall brightness of your image.
 It is fairly sensitive, so go slowly.

 The numbers you see in Adobe Photoshop and Lightroom relate to the number of stops you can increase or decrease the exposure.
-Sliding it left makes the image darker, and right make it lighter.
+Sliding it left makes the image darker, and sliding it right makes it lighter.

-This may not be the best way to finalise your image, but it is the best place to start.
-It is a global action, meaning it affects your entire image.
-For more local exposure changes, you need to use the Adjustment Mask.
+This may not be the best way to finalize your image, but it is the best place to start.
+It’s a global action, meaning it affects your entire image.
+For more local exposure changes, you need to use an Adjustment Mask.

 If you are shooting RAW, you will have around 4-6 stops of play both ways.
-This means that you could bring the exposure down to -2 / -3 or up to +2 / +3 .
-And you won’t any loss of resolution or quality.
+This means that you could bring the exposure down to -2 / -3 or up to +2 / +3 without suffering any loss of resolution or quality.

-The White slider sets the overall brightness of the image too, but by adjusting the mid-tones.
-By pulling this slider to the right, you increase the brightness of the mid-tones.
+The Whites slider sets the overall brightness of the image too, but by adjusting the midtones.
+By pulling this slider to the right, you increase the brightness of the midtones.

 If you go too far, you’ll suck the life out of the light areas instead of bringing out detail.

-You can play with the slider with a 200° change.
+You can play with the slider with a 200-degree range.
 It allows you to go to -100 and +100.
 This might be your last resort.

 You will find that moving one of the above three sliders will bring down some of the exposure, but not entirely.
 They work together in bringing the best out of your image.

-After that, if there are any areas of my image that are dark, I use the Adjustment Brush to paint it back in.
+After that, if there are any areas of my image that are too dark, I use the Adjustment Brush to paint them back in.

-The above is my process if the overexposed areas of my image make up more than 33% of my image.
-If the area is less, then I use the Adjustment Brush.
-This lets me bring detail out in the lighter areas, acting locally rather than globally.
+This is the process I apply when the overexposed areas of my image make up more than 33% of my image.
+If the overexposed area is less, I use the Adjustment Brush.
+This lets me bring detail out in lighter areas, acting locally rather than globally.